apache/yunikorn-site/README.md

 ---
 ![auto-publish](https://github.com/apache/incubator-yunikorn-site/workflows/auto-publish/badge.svg)

-This readme will walk you through building and updating the Apache YuniKorn website
+This README will walk you through building and updating the Apache YuniKorn website.

 ## Introduction
 1. The `master` branch contains the website source code.
-Modifications of the web-site need to be merged into the master branch.
+Modifications of the website need to be merged into the master branch.

 2. The `asf-site` branch contains the deployed static pages, scripts and images of the website.
 This branch is maintained by `yunikorn-bot`.